Abdülhak Hâmid Tarhan: Professional life

 In 1908, he became a member of the Turkish Senate.
-He lost his wife Nelly in 1911, and made later his third marriage with the Belgian Lucienne.
+His wife Nelly died in 1911.
+He later married a Belgian, Lucienne.

-Abdulhak Hâmid had to return to Turkey after his deposing by the cabinet during the Balkan Wars.
-He spent a short time in Vienna, Austria after World War I and returned home with the proclamation of the Turkish Republic in 1923.
-He continued on in politics and was elected into the Grand National Assembly as deputy of Istanbul in 1928, a post he kept until his death.
+Abdulhak Hâmid had to return to Turkey after being deposed from his role by the cabinet during the Balkan Wars.
+He spent a short time in Vienna, Austria after World War I and returned home following the proclamation of the Turkish Republic in 1923.
+He continued in politics and was elected into the Grand National Assembly as deputy of Istanbul in 1928, a post he retained until his death.

-Abdulhak Hâmid Tarhan died on April 12, 1937, and was laid to rest in the Zincirlikuyu Cemetery in Istanbul, with a national funeral.
+Abdulhak Hâmid Tarhan died on April 12, 1937, and was laid to rest in the Zincirlikuyu Cemetery in Istanbul, following a state funeral.

 Works

-He was influenced by Tanzimat and also Namık Kemal, and in general, French writing.
-The loss of his wife was a key point in his life as he wrote and dedicated many pieces involving her, such as Makber.
-He leaves behind a legacy of western influences on the evolving Turkish literature scene and was considered one of the greatest Turkish romantics.
+He was influenced by Tanzimat and also Namık Kemal, and in general, by French literature.
+The loss of his first wife was a key point in his life as he wrote and dedicated many pieces involving her, such as Makber.
+He left behind a legacy of western influences on the evolving Turkish literature scene and is considered one of the greatest Turkish romantic writers.